 Can Career Development Foster Employee Commitment?

-Career development can forester employee commitment.
+Career development can foster employee commitment.
 Most companies have a designated specialist in HR who makes sure that every employee in the company has their own career platform path and helps them to follow it.

 Most people spend half of their waking lives at work.
 Because of that, it’s not surprising that career development is important.